 In our western culture, we tend to think of God's blessing and our suffering as mutually exclusive.
 We think of blessing as all the good things happening in the middle of all the good times.
-But in Joseph's story we discover something that challenges our mind-set, even as believers: Certain blessings can only come in the midst of our suffering.
+But in Joseph's story we discover something that challenges our mindset, even as believers: certain blessings can only come in the midst of our suffering.
 In Egypt, Joseph was rising in power and position.
-He had found favor with his master, and his work was prospering.
 Still, all these blessings fell upon Joseph in a land far away from his family and in a culture that didn't worship his God.
-The blessings were abounding in the midst of His suffering.
+The blessings were abounding in the midst of his suffering.